tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 Update does the following:
 - increments state which keeps track of both the current time and height used for measuring expiry
 - marks evidence as committed and saves to db.
 This prevents validators from proposing committed evidence in the future
+  Note: the db just saves the height and the hash.
+There is no need to save the entire committed evidence
 - forms abci evidence:
 ```go
 for _, val := range evInfo.Validators